alecjonas/Analysis-of-Suicide-Rates-in-Countries-vs-Reported-Happiness-Scores/README.md

 | Ukraine | 4.3695 |
 | Georgia | 4.33183 |

 The suicide database contains suicide rates for several countires, but also contains a breakdown by sex and age.
 The coupling of happy and unhappy countries with the suicide stats allowed me to analyze suicide trends at many levels.
-More importantly, the analysis provides insight into which groups (countries, sex, age gruops) may be at a higher risk.
+More importantly, the analysis provides insight into which groups (countries, sex, age) may be at a higher risk.

 ## Exploratory Data Analysis
 After cleaning my data using pandas, my first goal was to immediately gain insight into the overall suicide trends between the happy and unhappy nations.
 I grouped the data by year, and cross checked it with the happiness rankings, in order to plot the changes over time.

 ![Image](images/Overall_TopBottom_Compare_Before_Adjustment.png)

-I immediately noticed that the happier countries consistently had higher suicide rates/100k people than the unhappy countries.
+I immediately noticed that the happier countries consistently had higher suicide rates/100k people vs. the unhappy countries.
 I began to wonder and suspect that the happier countries may appear to have higher suicide rates because they have more representation in the database.
 It was imperative for me to check the count of each country in the database.

 ![Image](images/count_graph.png)